GoogleCloudPlatform/generative-ai/gemini/multimodal-live-api/websocket-demo-app/README.md

 python3 -m http.server
 ```

-1. Point your browser to the demo app UI based on the output of the terminal.
-(E.g., it may be http://localhost:8000, or it may use a different port.)
+1. Point your browser to the demo app UI based on the output of the terminal. (e.g., it may be `http://localhost:8000`, or it may use a different port.)

 1. Get your Google Cloud access token:
    Run the following command in a terminal with gcloud installed to set your project, and to retrieve your access token.